-Answer: Courses taken prior to high school that are at a high school academic level are treated the same as courses taken in grades 9-12.
+Answer: Courses taken prior to high school that are at a high school academic level, when placed on the high school transcript, are recorded treated the same as courses taken in grades 9-12.
 The month/year, grade level, state course code, district course code, course title, letter grade, credit attempted, and credit earned is listed and included in the calculation of the student's GPA.
 The transcript should note the grade level at which the credit was attempted and earned.